huaweicloud/terraform-provider-huaweicloud/docs/resources/waf_dedicated_domain.md

 Manages a dedicated mode domain resource within HuaweiCloud.

 -> **NOTE:** All WAF resources depend on WAF instances, and the WAF instances need to be purchased before they can be used.
-The dedicated mode domain name resource can be used in Dedicated Mode and ELB Mode.
+The dedicated mode domain name resource can be used in Dedicated Mode.

 ## Example Usage